p4ulcristian/pentacard/THINKING.md

 a. it's my turn
 b. it's somebody elses turn

-a. we need to define what game states are there, and what steps are available from the different state
+We need Java backend, time to go sente and websockets.